PaimaStudios/paima-engine-docs/docs/home/100-state-machine/300-react-to-events/10-primitive-catalogue/1-introduction.md

 ## Configuration

 To specify which Primitives you are using for your game, you need to provide a configuration file.
 By default, a file named `extensions.yml` in your root directory (same place as the `.env` file) is expected, but you may adjust this path using the `CDE_CONFIG_PATH` environment variable.
+We recommend using `extensions.$NETWORK.yml` to have different files depending on which network you're deploying your rollup to (ex: `localhost` or `mainnet`)

 Here is an example `extensions.yml` that you can copy paste into the root folder of your project: